thediyblogger/blog/content/blog/great-web-design.md

----
-title: "Why great Web Design is more than just pretty pictures"
++++
+categories = ["blogging"]
+date = "2019-01-05"
-description: 'Our mission is to help our readers build great web experiences through beautiful design.
-We believe these great web experiences are achieved only by producing beautiful web design.'
+description = "Our mission is to help our readers build great web experiences through beautiful design.
+We believe these great web experiences are achieved only by producing beautiful web design." title = "Why great Web Design is more than just pretty pictures" aliases = ["blog/2016/2/24/why-great-web-design-is-more-than-just-pretty-pictures","blog/2016/02/24/why-great-web-design-is-more-than-just-pretty-pictures"]
-image: 'images/webdesign.png'
-images: ['images/webdesign.png']
-date: 2019-01-05
-categories: [blogging]
-aliases: ["blog/2016/2/24/why-great-web-design-is-more-than-just-pretty-pictures","blog/2016/02/24/why-great-web-design-is-more-than-just-pretty-pictures"]
-images:
-- 'images/webdesign.png'

-resources:
+[images]
+is_pin_friendly = false
-- name: Why great web design is more than just pretty pictures
+name = "Why great web design is more than just pretty pictures" src = "/uploads/webdesign.png"
-  src: 'images/webdesign.png'
----
++++

 But, what is a Beautiful Web Design?